jakubbajer/super-mario-bros/readme.md

 # Super Mario Bros.

-This is a school project in TypeScript
+This is a school project in TypeScript.
 The goal is to remake the original Super Mario Bros.